25 Proven Real Estate Marketing Ideas for Spring

 Dialogue: agent

-• Hook: “Tired of hearing that every good home receives ten offers by the first weekend?”
+- Hook: “Tired of hearing that every good home receives strong interest by the first weekend?”

-• Build: “The problem is not only low inventory, it is also buyers using the same tired strategy as everyone else.”
+- Build: “The problem is not only low inventory.
+It is buyers using the same tired strategy as everyone else.”

 Shot list or notes

-• Screen view of a saved search inside your IDX Real Estate Websites feed.
+- Saved search screen inside your IDX Real Estate Websites feed.

 The Local Spring Event Conversation Opener